como-usar-mysql-con-nodejs

 • We define a connect function that creates a connection with the provided details, such as host, user, password, and database name.

-• If the connection is successfully established, the function returns the connection object.
-Otherwise, it logs an error message and throws an exception.
+• If the connection is established successfully, the function returns the connection object.
+Otherwise, it displays an error message and throws an exception.

 Make sure to replace 'localhost', 'your_username', 'your_password', and 'your_db_name' with the correct values for your database.